Buy tradelines today and have better credit, tomorrow?

-Buy tradelines, today?
-Have better credit, tomorrow?
 That’s the prevailing thought, anyway.
 We all know the end goal; an increased credit score without having to wait years to obtain it.
 The shortcut, of course, is buying a higher credit score by renting authorized user tradelines from a third party’s revolving credit cards.
 If you’re looking to buy tradelines, you likely have three priorities:

-- You want to buy tradelines as inexpensive as possible;
+- Buying tradelines as inexpensively as possible;

-- You want to do business with a reliable company.
+- Working with a reliable tradeline company.

 In isolation, each one of these goals is very possible.
 However, checking off all three can be much more difficult.